For everybody who wants to come as close as possible to hunting but without killing, 3D archery targets are the way to go.

 You usually can just screw the target to the target stand which is easy enough to do.

 Some target stands feature small wheels which make it much easier to move your target to another place.

-Where I come from, hunting with bows is not allowed, so 3d targets are the only way how you can simulate a hunting experience.
+Where I come from, hunting with bows is not allowed, so 3D targets are the only way to simulate a hunting experience.

 I also am not sure if I really could shoot at an animal.